Bedrock-OSS/bedrock-boost/README.md

    - Adds a way to filter messages by levels (e.g. `info`, `warn`, `error`).
 6. **ChatColor Class**: Simplifies chat color formatting.
 7. **ColorJSON Class**: JSON formatter for usage in chat messages.
 Simply use `ColorJSON.DEFAULT.stringify` function to convert any value to a JSON string with color formatting.
+8. **PulseScheduler**: A simple scheduler, that processes all items once in a set period of time to avoid load spikes.

 ## Installation